Sign up to our Newsletter

 • School of Social Work (J.D./M.S.W.)

-• Princeton School of Public and International Affairs.
-(J.D./M.P.A.: this is the one joint degree program)
+• Joint degree program: Princeton School of Public and International Affairs (J.D./M.P.A.)

 Columbia Law School Requirements